itspa1/online-compiler/README.md

-<<<<<<< HEAD
 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version ~> 2.4.1

-* System dependencies
+* System dependencies ~> Requires Rails V5.0.4s

-* Configuration
+* Configuration  ~> Does not require any extra configs

-* Database creation
+* Database creation ~> No db's created as of now

-* Database initialization

-* How to run the test suite
+* How to run the test suite ~> Run it as you desire...raise an issue if error is found.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Services ~> This application for now runs Ruby scripts on the server and gives the result in real time.

 =======
 # online-compiler
-A rails application which is an online compile
+A rails application which is an Online Compiler

 >>>>>>> d61b5fb58e95f77a4420b6949aa5202911ac995e